this page last modified 11/1/2019

 Microsoft's Internet Explorer deteriorates; becomes very slow, text typed doesn't show up until several seconds later, mouse clicks are not very responsive - Generally the first thing to do is to make sure you have a fairly recent version installed.
 You can always get the latest version from www.microsoft.com.
 Next, go to your Start button, Settings, Control Panel, Add/Remove Programs.
 Scroll down to Microsoft Internet Explorer and elect to uninstall.
 A box will pop up giving you the option to repair the existing version.
 Select that option, and follow the instructions.
 If that does not correct your problem (it never did for me) it's time to get serious.
 On the Internet, locate the free program called IEradicator.
 If you cannot find it, let me know and I will get it to you.
 Download this application.
 You may also want to download the installer for IE from Microsoft so you can install a new copy of IE easily.
 Be sure you have an alternate browser on your computer (see paragraph above!) before implementing IEradicator, just in case.
 Follow the instructions.
 This program tells you to save your favorites before using.
 I found that it was not necessary, but do so as a precaution.
 IEradicator will remove all traces of IE. Your computer will not be able to display your desktop or folders as a web page as a result.
 After IEradicator has done it's work, either run the already-downloaded IE installer or go to Microsoft's site with your other browser and download the latest version.
 If you find yourself in the middle of this operation without another browser or IE installer and need help, first I'll tell you "I told you so" and then I will get for you what you need.

-two different hard drives without disturbing your existing operating systems:
+hard drives without disturbing your existing operating systems: